Support

 How are we doing now in terms of support?

-As of 2023 it looks like we may need an increase of perhaps £500-700 / month to help our eldest two through their British qualifications with Wolsey Hall homeschool tutoring support.
+In 2023 we needed to increase £500-700 / month to keep up with ministry costs and to help our eldest two through their British qualifications with Wolsey Hall homeschool tutoring support.
 Several colleagues have left Nigeria recently for their children’s education, and it would be best if we could keep going investing in others at least for a few more years.
-We’re also considering other schooling options which would enable us to continue serving in Nigeria longer.
+By early 2024, rental income from our flat in the UK and some increased financial support is keeping us afloat.

 How could you support us?